pranujm/pranujm/README.md

 I have experience with Python and SQL for data analytics, data science, machine learning, and quantum computing.

-I am qualified for data analysis and data science internships, as well as machine learning and quantum computing research positions.
+I am qualified for data analysis/science internships, as well as machine learning and quantum computing research positions.

 You can view my tech stack and connect with me through my socials below!